Clever-ISA/Clever-ISA/specs/Main.md

 Certain instructions, such as movsx, have special behaviour with heterogenous operand sizes, and this behaviour overrides the behaviour described here.

+Address computations always occur in 64-bits, regardless of the size of the incoming values (a 16-bit immediate address is still used as a 64-bit value).
+This is significant for the lea instruction, where the source is the address of an indirect register or memory reference operand, rather than the memory value accessible from that address.

+This also applies to immediates using ip-relative encoding: the size of the operand is 64-bit always, and the value is computed in 64-bit.

 ## Instruction Encoding

 Instruction opcodes are encoded as 2 bytes, in big endian byte order.
 The most significant 12 bits of the instruction determine the opcode, and the least significant 4 bits encode instruction specific information, referred to in this document as `h`.
 Not all instructions make use of the `h` bits.